hmrc/income-tax-mtd-changelog/README.md

 #### self-assessment-test-support-api

-* All endpoints within the API have been made application-restricted (with support to valid user-restricted access tokens still in place).
+* All endpoints within the API have been made application-restricted (with support for valid user-restricted access tokens still in place).

 * Additional validation error codes added to `Create a Test Business` endpoint: